youixentoo/SRT_App/README.md

 #### Java version
 A custom java environment is provided.
 If it doesn't work, you need to install Java 17.<br>
-To download Java 17, you need to download the Java 17 JDK installed. <br>The download page can be found here: https://www.oracle.com/java/technologies/downloads/#jdk17-windows
+To download Java 17, you need to download the Java 17 JDK. <br>The download page can be found here: https://www.oracle.com/java/technologies/downloads/#jdk17-windows

 ### R packages